NativeScript/docs-v7/ui-with-xml.md

 ### Property Binding

-> NativeScript looks for the custom property in the `bindingContext` of the current component or the `bindingContext` of its parents.
-By default, all bindings are two-way bindings.

 This sample `main-page.xml` contains a simple label whose text will be populated when the page loads.

 ```XML